biojs/edu/series/graduates/20_basics.md

 ----------------

-We can `require` our exported package from any file - so let us create a temporary test file to show this.
+We can `require` our exported package from any file - so let us create a temporary test file to show this:

 (`lib/tests.js`)